Building RBAC in Go

 }

-Next, we define the middleware function which applies the authorizer on the HTTP call made to the server.
+Next, we define the middleware function which invokes the authorizer for an incoming HTTP request.
 The middleware takes an Authorizer

-Then, the middleware resolves the asset from the payload of the request and then calls the authorizer to determine whether the user has permission to perform that action on the asset or not.
+Then the middleware calls the authorizer to determine whether or not the user has permission to perform that action on the resource.
 If the user does not have permissions or if no user information is sent with the request, the middleware returns a 403 Forbidden response.
 Otherwise, it calls the next handler in the chain.

 func Middleware(a Authorizer) func(http.Handler) http.Handler {